 The majority of chapter members reside or own woodlands within easy commuting distance of Lindsay, where the board of directors meets on 4-5 occasions annually.
 Many woodland owners within our region live in the Greater Toronto area, or beyond.
 Management issues and landowner concerns are many and varied – all can benefit greatly from the information services and landowner events provided by our Chapter, whether or not they are members.

 Membership advantages and activities - from the earliest years, the Kawartha Chapter has promoted sustainable forest activities and provided educational opportunities for its members, as well as the woodland community at large.
-In conjunction with local Conservation Authority and other partners we offer the annual Lindsay Woodlot Conference, held the 3rd Saturday of February.
+In conjunction with local Conservation Authority and other partners we offer the annual Kawartha Woodland Conference, held in late winter.

 Members enjoy an annual general meeting, usually in mid spring, featuring indoor and outdoor activities.
 Depending on the interests and requests of members, we organize 2-3 low cost ½ day forestry tours and workshops each year.

 As with other non-profit organizations, we depend on the active participation of qualified volunteer members.
 If you own a woodland or forestry related business, we encourage new members at large, hope you will attend one of more of our several events (whether or not you are a member) and, should time permit, consider a more active involvement on our board of directors.